tlwilliams895/gis-devops/src/walkthroughs/launchcart-rest/index.rst

 Our Tasks
 =========

-We will mainly be writing code in ItemRestController.java, the file we created a little earlier.
+We will mainly be writing code in ``ItemRestController.java``, the file we created a little earlier.
 This is the controller that will handle every request made to the base endpoint: `/api/items`.

 A typical ``@Controller`` annotation in Spring is expecting each endpoint handler (method) to return a string representation of the location of an HTML file, that will be rendered by a web browser.

 Our ``@RestController`` annotation in Spring is expecting each endpoint to return a representation of a resource, or at the very least an HTTP Response.

 All of our endpoints will be working with items in our datastore.
-So we will first need to configure this file to work with itemRepository.
+So we will first need to configure this file to work with ``itemRepository``.
 That's our JpaRepository we configured to work with PostgreSQL.

 .. image:: /_static/images/rest/item-repository.png